Jerry391/MapLE/README.md

 # MapLE: Matching Molecular Analogues Promptly with Low Computational Resources by Multi-Metrics Evaluation
 This general strategy aims to promptly match analogous molecules with low computational resources by multi-metrics evaluation.

-Our work is published in AAAI-2024 conference.
-If you want to know the main ideas and results of the work, please read this student abstract published on AAAI-2023, which is only two pages.
+If you want to know the main ideas and results of the work, please read this student abstract published on [AAAI-2024](https://ojs.aaai.org/index.php/AAAI/article/view/30427).

 ## Usage
 ### Getting Raw Data